-ASC Subtopic 350-40, Intangibles - Goodwill and Other - Internal-Use Software: Customer's Accounting for Fees Paid in a Cloud Computing Arrangement, ("ASC 350-40") was amended by the FASB in August 2018 and is effective for the Company beginning January 1, 2020.
-The amendments to ASC 350-40 clarify the accounting treatment for implementation costs incurred by the customer in a cloud computing software arrangement.
-The amendments allow implementation costs of cloud computing arrangements to be capitalized using the same method prescribed by Subtopic 350-40, Internal-Use Software.
-The amendments to ASC 350-40 are not expected to have a significant impact on the Company's consolidated financial statements.
-The Company plans to early adopt the amendments effective January 1, 2019.
+ASC Subtopic 350-40, Intangibles - Goodwill and Other - Internal-Use Software: Customer's Accounting for Fees Paid in a Cloud Computing Arrangement, ("ASC Subtopic 350-40") was amended by the FASB in August 2018 and is effective for the Company beginning January 1, 2020.
+The amendments to ASC Subtopic 350-40 clarify the accounting treatment for implementation costs incurred by the customer in a cloud computing software arrangement.
+The amendments allow implementation costs of cloud computing arrangements to be capitalized using the same method prescribed by ASC Subtopic 350-40, Internal-Use Software.
+The amendments to ASC Subtopic 350-40 will be adopted on a prospective basis and are not expected to have an impact on the Company's consolidated financial statements.